o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 ### Pickles hash chain

 Same as kimchi hash chain but in pickles, we have less to cover here because we already have the kimchi ones, some time and memory benchmarks could be used for regressions and to observe the overhead, but having parameters like different circuits sizes may be redundant.
-A new benchmark possible would be to have an alternative circuit that uses recursion to make the hash chain instead of a single circuit, it could be interesting to have a comparison to the non recursive approach.
+A new  possible benchmark would be to have an alternative circuit that uses recursion to make the hash chain instead of a single circuit.
+It could be interesting to have a comparison to the non recursive approach.

 ### General kimchi benchmarks

 Some general benchmarks covering compilation, proving and verifying, both time and memory.
-Ideally all of them will parameterized with different circuit sizes and a subset can be used as regression tests.
+Ideally all of them will be parameterized with different circuit sizes and a subset can be used as regression tests.
 We could also add here benchmarks for the different operations of our polynomial commitments scheme.